 - Thick sliced bacon - the thicker chunks make for easier cooking without burning, as well as a nice, chewy texture

-- Yellow onion
+- Yellow onion - are perfect for this recipe.

-- Kale - any variety is delicious, just make sure to clean and tear away the thick and fibrous stems and veins
+- Kale - any variety is delicious, just make sure to clean and tear away the thick and fibrous stems and veins.

 See recipe card for quantities.